GlassFrog/glassfrog-api/README.md

 Changes In Version 3
 --------------------

-* API v3 is a json api designed to follow the emerging [json-api](http://jsonapi.org/format/)
+* API v3 is a json api designed to follow the emerging [json-api](http://jsonapi.org/format/) standard
 * API paths start with /api/v3/